Extending the application of the LCSR method to low momenta using QCD renormalization-group summation. Theory and phenomenology: TFF predictions in the range GeV vs data

 \section{TFF predictions in the range $Q^2 \leqslant 5.5$~GeV$^2$ vs data}

 In this section, we present our TFF predictions obtained within the FAPT/LCSR scheme developed in the previous sections.
 We have two main objectives: To compare with various data up to an intermediate momentum $Q^2=5.5$~GeV$^2$ and doing this to expose the improvements relative to the FOPT/LCSR results.
 Different approaches applicable to the calculation of the TFF in the low-$Q^2$ regime, are mentioned in \cite{Stefanis:2020rnd}.
 We include the full data sets of the BESIII \cite{Redmer:2018uew} and CELLO \cite{Behrend:1990sr} Collaborations and also the measurements below 5.5~GeV$^2$ of the CLEO \cite{Gronberg:1997fj}, BaBar \cite{Aubert:2009mc}, and Belle \cite{Uehara:2012ag} experiments.
-For the reader's convenience, the BESIII data have been tabulated in Table \ref{tab:BESIIIprelim}.
 The BESIII data with their errors have been extracted from the graphics in Fig.\ 3 of \cite{Redmer:2018uew} using the tool PlotDigitizer~\cite{Rohatgi2020} and are tabulated in Table \ref{tab:BESIIIprelim}.
 This restricted data selection is justified because our primary goal is to show the utility of the summation technique in performing a LCSR calculation below/around 1~GeV$^2$.
 At high $Q^2$, one can rely upon the FOPT/LCSR method, see \cite{Stefanis:2020rnd} for such predictions and a complete list of the other data.
+An alternative approach attempting to determine the higher moments of the twist-two pion DA more reliably, was recently proposed in \cite{zhong2021improved}.
+We note in similar context the Dyson-Schwinger-equations based approach recently reviewed in \cite{Roberts:2021nhw} which uses a basis of Gegenbauer polynomials whose degree is included in the optimization procedure to improve the convergence of the polynomial expansion.

 The TFF calculation is performed at the NNLO$_{\beta_0}$ for FOPT and in the NLLA for FAPT (see Eqs.\ (\ref{eq:finalFAPT/LCSR})).
 Using the expansion in Eq.\ (\ref{eq:gegen-FF}) and the partial TFF terms $F^{\gamma\pi}_\text{LCSR/FAPT;n}$ from Eqs.\ (\ref{eq:HV-FAPT}), (\ref{eq:finalFAPT/LCSR}), we obtain predictions for $Q^2F^{\gamma\pi}_\text{FAPT}(Q^2)$ in terms of the conformal coefficients $\{1, b_2, b_4,\ldots \}$ that can be used for any pion DA (for a more detailed derivation at this level of accuracy, see \cite{Mikhailov:2016klg,Stefanis:2020rnd} and references cited therein).
 The results are shown graphically in Fig.\ \ref{fig:pionFF-strips}.